tddymnbt/automatic-octo-doodle/README.md

 - espeak-ng (installed by workflow; needed for Kokoro TTS)
 - Google AI Studio account + API key (free tier)
 - Facebook Page with `pages_read_engagement` + `pages_manage_posts` permissions
-- GitHub PAT (for cron-job.org; classic `repo` scope or fine-grained with Contents: write)
+- GitHub PAT (for cron-job.org; classic `repo` scope or fine-grained with **Actions: read and write** — this is what the 403 error indicates if mis-scoped)

 ## License